mirage/mirage-decks/slides/osio2014/content.md

 A Mirage component usually contains:

-- __code parameterised by functors__: very limited dependencies, usually only on the Mirage module types.
+- a module that __implements a specific module type__: very limited dependencies, usually only on the Mirage module types.

+- in OCaml, modules can be abstracted over other modules.
+  - Such a module is called a __functor__ in ML
+  - Functors are a type-safe version of C++ templates.

 ## Example: Website